A Randomized Algorithm for Approximating the Log Determinant of a Symmetric Positive Definite Matrix: Experiments

-\begin{sloppypar} The second approach generates SPD matrices that are not diagonally dominant.
-We create $\matX,\matD \in{} \mathbb{R}^{n\times{}n}$ by drawing $n^2$ and $n$ entries, respectively, from a uniform sphere with center 0.5 and radius 0.25; $\matD$ is a diagonal matrix with small entries.
-Next, we generate an orthogonal random matrix $\matQ = \qr{\matX}$; i.e., $\matQ$ is an orthonormal basis for $\matX$.
-Finally, we generate

-We call this method \code{randSPDDense}. \code{randSPDDense} is more expensive than \code{randSPDDenseDD} as it requires an additional $O(n^3)$ computations for the QR factorization and the matrix-matrix product.
-However, \code{randSPDDense} represents a realistic scenario, therefore we use it for our smaller experiments.
+The second approach generates SPD matrices that are not diagonally dominant.
+We created $\matX,\matD \in{} \mathbb{R}^{n\times{}n}$ by drawing $n^2$ and $n$ entries, respectively, from a uniform sphere with center 0.5 and radius 0.25; $\matD$ is a diagonal matrix with small entries.
+Next, we generated an orthogonal random matrix $\matQ = \qr{\matX}$.
+Thus, $\matQ$ is an orthonormal basis for $\matX$.
+Finally, we generated $ \matA = \matQ\matD{}\matQ^T. $ We call this method \code{randSPDDense}. \code{randSPDDense} is more expensive than \code{randSPDDenseDD}, as it requires an additional $O(n^3)$ computations for the QR factorization and the matrix-matrix product.